Friedmacher/SampleQueue/README.md

 # SampleQueue
-A sample implementation if a download queue
+A sample implementation of a download queue